rhinofi/client-js/examples/README.md

 To run the examples, you will need to set the following config variables:
 1. `INFURA_PROJECT_ID` : an PROJECT ID (formerly called API KEY) from https://infura.io
 2. `ETH_PRIVATE_KEY` : a private key of an Ethereum wallet with some ETH in it
-3. `ETH_GAS_STATION_KEY` : a API Key for from https://data.defipulse.com/ to be used for getting current gas price range from https://ethgasstation.info

 These can be sat as environment variables or in a config.json file placed in this directory.